Who Increases Emergency Department Use? New Insights from the Oregon Health Insurance Experiment: Conclusion

 Our findings suggest that the average effect sometimes masks countervailing forces.
-Although many people increase ED usage due to obtaining coverage in some instances, most people either decrease usage or do not respond.
+In some instances, although many people increase ED usage due to obtaining coverage, a sizable proportion of people either decrease usage or do not respond.
 We find that reductions in ED use are pronounced for inpatient visits and emergent, non-preventable conditions.
 The overall null effects for these outcomes hide substantial opposing effects of obtaining coverage.

+We also find substantial treatment effect heterogeneity on the intensive margin.
+Overall, the results suggest that increased ED usage is likely driven by intensive margin effects rather than extensive margin effects.
+Individuals who already utilize the emergency department further increase their usage after receiving Medicaid.

 We also characterize the groups of people mainly driving the positive average Medicaid effects in the right tail of the distribution of the heterogeneous effects.
 Those with positive heterogeneous effects are predominantly younger, more likely to be men, more likely to receive SNAP and TANF in the pre-lottery period, and more likely to have higher baseline ED use.
 In particular, we identify four groups estimated to have statistically significant increases in ED use that are at least twice as large as the magnitude of the average effect.
-These groups are men, prior SNAP participants, younger adults less than 50 years old, and people with any pre-lottery ED use classified as primary care treatable.
-We also find that the nonparametric approach finds no effect for other groups that the linear model's subsample analysis finds statistically significant effects.
+These groups are men, prior SNAP participants, younger adults under 50 years old, and people with pre-lottery ED use classified as primary care treatable.

-Finally, we illustrate how to use the estimated heterogeneous effects to estimate optimal decision rules that prioritize those likely to decrease undesirable emergency department utilization, defined as non-emergent use.
-Our estimated decision rule invites applications from those with minimal prior outpatient ED use as an alternative to the random assignment.
-The decision rule also prioritizes those with severe health problems justifying ED care or requiring inpatient treatment.
+Finally, we illustrate one way to use the estimated heterogeneous effects to estimate decision rules that may help to identify and target enrollees likely to increase non-emergent emergency department utilization.
+For people with minimal previous outpatient ED use, the decision rule identifies those with no previous emergent use as likely to increase non-emergent ED use.
+For those with higher previous outpatient ED use, the decision rule selects those whose ED visit resulted in hospitalization only once (i.e., those who have rarely presented with severe health problems justifying inpatient treatment).
 While our decision rules are illustrative, they highlight the potential for using statistical decision rules to guide policymakers to achieve context-specific objectives.

 \begin{singlespace} \end{singlespace}

 \thetable{\Alph{section}.\arabic{table}} \thefigure{\Alph{section}.\arabic{figure}} {\roman{page}}